Daily Houserule tweets: December 2022

 • Better evaluate treasures when texture/heft matters (recognize shaved coins, fine-quality textiles, etc.)

-• By feel, pinpoint where the horrible grubs have burrowed before the surgeon starts cutting
+• By feel, pinpoint where the horrible grubs have burrowed into a fellow adventurer before the surgeon starts cutting

 313